alexjcm/react-covid-tracker/README.md

 `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 `rpm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Installation with Docker

+`npm run docker-build`

+`npm run docker-run`

+Or

 `docker build --rm -t covid-tracker .`